-The Advisory Circular relates specifically to GCARs Aerodrome & Manual of Standards (MOS)
+The Advisory Circular relates specifically to GCADs.

 STATUS OF THIS AC

 This is the first AC to be issued on this subject.

 FORWARD

 Airport security is an integral part of airport planning and operations, but details must be restricted.
 As a result, to ensure the effective implementation of the requirement for aerodrome operators to ensure that aviation security measures are integrated into any design and construction of new facilities and alteration to existing facilities for detailed planning data.